Australia hero image

 • Sydney welcome night on a harbour cruise with testimony sharing and donor commissioning

-• Hillsong or local church visit followed by service project with city outreach partner
+• Local church visit followed by a service project with a city outreach partner

 • Great Barrier Reef day with creation care devotion, marine biologist briefing, and evening worship on the catamaran

-• Uluru sunrise prayer walk, Field of Light storytelling, and Indigenous cultural workshop on reconciliation
+• Uluru sunrise prayer walk, Field of Light storytelling, and Indigenous workshop on reconciliation

 • Melbourne cathedral concert or donor dinner featuring updates from Australia-based ministry partners